nukomeet/nukomeet.com/content/blog/2013-08_metrics_of_great_companies_people_rotation.md

 - business
 ---

-People often asks me how I would define a great company.
+People often asks me how I would define a « great company ».
 Some would say it's about earning money, it's business after all.
 Other would argue it's about creating a product people need and care about.
-In eyes of many, best companies are these who fulfil objectives for its clients and stakeholders in the first place.
-While not false, we tend to put  a value on company’s external appearance.
-Such defined characteristics should be results of building a great company as they refer to its performance.
-It's an internal well-being and integrity which should produce excellent results, not an intense pressure, a hard exploitation nor an unfair affinity illusion.
+In eyes of many, best companies are these who fulfil objectives for its clients and stakeholders in the first place - while not false, we tend to favor company’s external activity when asked the question.
+Those characteristics, however, should be a consequence as they refer to company's performance.
+It is not intense pressure, hard exploitation nor unfair affinity illusion, but internal well-being and integrity which should produce excellent results.

-The company essence is people who decided to work together; it's a preliminary ingredient which is necessary to fulfil the company objectives.
+The company essence is people who decided to work together; it's a preliminary ingredient which is necessary to fulfil company's objectives.
 Great companies are those that focus on people.
 One of my favourite indicators of a great company is the number of people that left or was fired, I call it « people rotation metric ».
 Usually, the lower it stays the better the company seems.
-When people leave it's usually company fault: when people expectations diverge, it's a company responsibility to facilitate and reduce the tension; when people goals rise, the company must keep up.
-Once this metric rises its value considerably, people are not treated as they should - there is something wrong whether related to pressure, exploitation or the way « together » is perceived.
+When people leave it's usually company's fault: when people expectations diverge, it's a company responsibility to facilitate and reduce the tension; when people goals rise, the company must keep up.
+Once this metric rises considerably, people are not treated as they should - there is something wrong whether related to pressure, exploitation or the way « together » is perceived.